iyinusa/cotaskai/chrome-extension/README.md

 4. Go to the "Settings" tab
 5. Paste your OpenAI API key and click "Save Settings"

+### Perplexity API Key
+1. Create an account at [Perplexity](https://www.perplexity.ai/)
+2. Navigate to your account settings and generate an API key
+3. Click on the CoTaskAI extension icon
+4. Go to the "Settings" tab
+5. Paste your Perplexity API key and click "Save Settings"

 ### Gemini API Key
 1. Create an account at [Google AI Studio](https://aistudio.google.com/)
 2. Generate an API key in your account dashboard